elrikose/tutorials/k8s/cka/killer.md

 Almost every question is relevant to my cluster except the troubleshooting where you have to fix a __broken__ cluster.
 In the questions, I have also renamed K8s resources and abbreviated the text in the questions to simplify them for my needs.
 Next to each section header is the weight of the question on the test.
 Note two things:

-- The higher point questions (8-10%) are toward the end of the exam
+- Outside of the PV/PVC question, the higher point questions (8-10%) are toward the end of the exam
-- You don't have to go in order, but must manually keep track of the answers
+- You don't have to go in order, but you will then have to manually keep track of the questions you have answered.

 I have included the manifests I have created in the [samples](./samples/) subfolder.